SMS Verify - Get started

 Try it

-- For everyone: For instructions on how to send your first SMS Verify request without code, see SMS Verify - Try it without code.
+- For everyone: For instructions on how to send your first OTP without code, see SMS Verify - Try it without code.

-- For developers: For instructions on how to send your first SMS with code, see SMS Verify - Tutorial: Get started with the SDK.
+- For developers: For instructions on how to send your first OTP with code, choose one of our SMS Verify tutorials in your preferred programming language.

 Example